luvoid/COM3D2.LiveLink/README.md

 # COM3D2.LiveLink
-This plugin for COM3D2 allows communication with other programs (such as Blender) to update, control, and preview changes to animations in real-time.
+This plugin for COM3D2 allows communication with other programs (such as Blender) to update, control, and preview changes to animations and models in real-time.

 [Short Video Demo](https://twitter.com/i/status/1680766109438418945)